BigCommerce vs Shopify 2023: Which Is Better for You?

 (For very large businesses, BigCommerce and Shopify also offer pricier, more tailored solutions – BigCommerce Enterprise and Shopify Plus – that we’ll discuss later on).

-Get your first three months for $1/month on Your Shopify Basic Plan
+Get your first month for $1 on Your Shopify Basic Plan

-New users who sign up to the Shopify Basic plan will only pay $1 per month for the first three months.
+New users who sign up to the Shopify Basic plan will only pay $1 for the first month.

 On the surface, these prices don’t seem very different at all.
 But that changes when additional costs come into play.